thabo104/appstore-alexa-docs/_docs/firetv/fireappbuilder/Other Development Topics/fire-app-builder-related-recommendations.md

     }
     ```

+    This number limits the number of related recommendations your app can send.
+After this number of recommendations is reached, your app won't send any more related recommendations until the refresh period.

-    Fire TV must receive at least 5 recommendations from all apps combined in order to display the Recommended By Your Apps row to users.
+    Note that Fire TV must receive at least 5 recommendations from all apps combined in order to display the Recommended By Your Apps row to users.
 If you don't specify a number of related recommendations here, 5 is used as the default.

-2. In your feed, add a `recommendations` property that within each item.
+2. In your feed, add a `recommendations` property within each item where you want to send recommendations.
 The recommendations property should point to a list of content ID strings.

-For example, if your feed is in JSON, it might look like this:
+    For example, if your feed is in JSON, a media item containing related recommendations might look like this:

     ```
     ...